blackbaud/bbui-angular/documentation/guides/2_start_project/README.md

 ## Web.config

 You need to create a web.config to turn on anonymous authentication for this page.
-If you don't allow anonymous authentication, users are prompted to log in before they get to your page and, with some authentication set ups, have to log in a second time.
+If you don't allow anonymous authentication, users are prompted to log in before they get to your page and have to log in a second time.

 <pre><code>
 &lt;configuration>